ricardojoserf/MemorySnitcher/README.md

 ```

-First, the address is leaked using the dummy program with the heap overread vulnerability:
+To test this, first the address is leaked using the dummy program with the heap overread vulnerability:

 ![nbcg0](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/memorysnitcher/nbcg_0.png)

-Next, we attempt to run it using the address to find it still works:
+Next, we compile it and attempt to run it using the address, finding it still works:

 ```
 cl /Fe:NativeBypassCredGuard_Updated.exe NativeBypassCredGuard_Updated.cpp
 ```

 ```
-NativeBypassCredGuard_Updated.exe <NtReadVirtualMemory_Address> patch
+NativeBypassCredGuard_Updated.exe <NtReadVirtualMemory_Address> <check/patch>
 ```

 ![nbcg1](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/memorysnitcher/nbcg_1.png)